sml-40/SEI-Project-3/README.md

 ## Demo
 The App is deployed by Netlify and is available [here](https://fitness-tracker-ga-sei.netlify.app/user)

+## Getting Started/Code Installation

+To access and run the code for this project, follow these steps:
+ - Download or clone the project repository from GitHub.
+You can do this by clicking on the green "Code" button and selecting "Download ZIP" to download a zipped version of the code, or by copying the repository URL and running git clone in your terminal.
+ - Once you have the code downloaded or cloned, open the project folder in your code editor of choice.
+ - Open the index.html file in your web browser to view the project.

+## Timeframe
+8 days - group project

+Technologies Used
+ - React.js
+ - Node.js
+ - Express
+ - MongoDB/Mongoose
+ - Bootstrap
+ - Toastify
+ - Ant Design
+ - Fort Awesome icons
+ - Axios
+ - Chart.js
+ - Nodemon
+ - Bcrypt
+ - Body-parser middleware
+ - Passport
+ - JWT
+ - Dotenv
+ - Cors
+ - Git/GitHub
+ - Balsamiq
+ - Trello

 ## Brief
  - Build a full stack web application.
 Must be your own work.